Cybersecurity Risk Assessment Report: Best Practices and Templates

 With the executive team, the main point of your report should be reporting on cyber risks.
 You need to report on the business impact, ROI, and what areas need more focus or investment.

-The Human Element of Cyber Risk Assessments
+Incorporating the Human Element of Cyber Risk Assessments

 There has to be a middle ground between the fear of AI automating people out of work and teams demanding that level of automation in their tools.
 That middle ground must include a degree of human intervention.
-Let’s say you have data coming from one tool and data from another contradicting each other.
+Let’s say you have data coming from one tool and data from another that contradict each other.
 One says you've passed, and the other one says you failed.
-What's the logic for which one wins?
+What's the logic behind which one wins?
 Often, that's a judgment call made by a human, so you must have trained professionals to fill in these gaps and assess the parts of controls the tool is not hitting.

 Overall, your cybersecurity reporting tools should be tailored to the audience and include granular technical details if they will significantly impact business processes.
 CyberSaint has developed the Executive Dashboard for CISOs, executives, and Board members to effectively report and make decisions on cyber risk management when presenting to executive leaders.